SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 1. In the storefront-lwc, create a new extension called `productDetailExtension.mjs`

-2. In the `productDetailExtension.mjs` file, register the extension with core using the `API_EXTENSION_KEY`key.
+2. In the `productDetailExtension.mjs` file, register the extension with core using the `API_EXTENSIONS_KEY`key.
 Extensions can have multiple entries per extension key, so we can simply register a new extension with the existing key:

 ```
-core.registerExtension(API_EXTENSION_KEY, function (config) {
+core.registerExtension(API_EXTENSIONS_KEY, function (config) {
     return new ProductDetailExtensions();
 });
 ```

-3. Define the Recommendation type and use it to extend the Product type:
+3. To Extend the data model, define the Recommendation type and use it to extend the Product type:

 ```
 const productRecommendationTypeDef = gql`